raindevelopment/ca/README.md

 # rain CA
-rain's Containerized Application can be run on any device and have multiple advancements.
+rain's Containerized Applications can be run on any device and have multiple advancements.

 ## What can they do?